Art Exhibition

 2026

-Diana is base in the lovely little village of Bartlow.
-She has had a career in illustrating children’s books.
+Diana is based in Bartlow.
+She has had a career illustrating children’s books.
 She sells her lino prints in the UK and abroad.
-She has exhibited At the Gallery Above several times and her work has proved to be a favourite with the gallery’s customers.
-Diana says “I find inspiration in my surroundings; The countryside and the wonderful animals that inhabit it.“
+Diana says: “I find inspiration in my surroundings; The countryside and the wonderful animals that inhabit it.“

 Sachiko Purser

-Sachiko’s work includes, watercolours and pastels, Japanese ink painting and Japanese woodblock printing.
-It is fascinating to be able to hear about her photopolymer etching techniques which she also teaches.
-Sachiko is a member of the Cambridge Drawing Society.
-She graduated with a BA in Illustration from Cambridge School of Art and has an MA in Children’s Book Illustration and Printmaking.
-She is passionate about nature and the environment, especially the welfare of animals and birds.
+Sachiko’s work includes watercolours, pastels, Japanese ink painting and woodblock printing.
+She also teaches her fascinating photopolymer etching techniques.
+A member of the Cambridge Drawing Society, she graduated with a BA in Illustration from Cambridge School of Art and has an MA in Children’s Book Illustration and Printmaking.

 Ali Ginn